josmardias/frontend-boilerplate/README.md

-# react-redux-boilerplate
+# Frontend Boilerplate
 _Work in progress_!
-A boilerplate to start with React and Redux, no SSR.
+A boilerplate to quick start frontend projects.
+Powered by React and Webpack.
+No SSR by design.

 ### Objectives: